alexander-tritt-monash/spinsim/docs/source/about.architecture.rst

 Integrator architecture
 .......................

-The integrator in the :mod:`spinsim` package calls a :func:`numba.cuda.jit()`\ ed kernel to be run on a cuda capable Nvidia GPU i parallel, with a different thread being allocated to each of the :math:`U_k`.
+The integrator in the :mod:`spinsim` package calls a :func:`numba.cuda.jit()`\ ed kernel to be run on a cuda capable Nvidia GPU in parallel, with a different thread being allocated to each of the :math:`U_k`.
 This returns when each of the :math:`U_k` have been evaluated.

 The thread starts by calculating :math:`t_k` and, if the rotating frame is being used, :math:`f_r`.
 The latter is done by sampling a (:func:`numba.cuda.jit()`\ ed version of a) user provided python function describing how to sample the source Hamiltonian.
 The code then loops over each fine time step :math:`\mathrm{d}t` to calculate the fine time evolution operators :math:`u^k_l`.